orion-project/rezonator2/help/hyper_gauss.rst

 	.. image:: img/hypergauss_formula_4.png

-Then we can express waist radius of hyper-Gaussian beam in terms of equivalent Gaussian beam:
+Then we can express the waist radius of the hyper-Gaussian beam in terms of the equivalent Gaussian beam:

 	.. image:: img/hypergauss_formula_5.png